imorozzov/GridMD/README.txt

 *  OVERVIEW
 ******************************************************************************

-GridMD is the C++ class library intended to help the developers to quickly build  molecular dynamics or Monte-Carlo simulation programs and to run it in the distributed environment.
+GridMD is the C++ class library intended to help developers to quickly build  molecular dynamics or Monte-Carlo simulation programs and to run them in the distributed environment.

 GridMD library is free software.
 The full licence is available in the file